Skip to product information

 Selection and fitting of the seld dog harness

-Updated 5.0 version of Non-stop's Nome harness: traditional sled dog pulling harness with a special movable cloth attachment point.
+Updated 5.0 version of Non-stop's Nome harness: traditional sled dog pulling harness with a special movable line attachment point.

 Non-stop's Nome sled dog harness has a movable back piece that balances the traction point for dogs working diagonally.
 Of course, the Nome Harness is also suitable for dogs that do not have this problem.